dialogue-host/requirements/README.md

   - operational roles
 - corpus
   - has to cover
-    - history of sciences and dialectical materialism
+    - history of sciences and dialectical materialism (fight against dogmas)
-    - sociology and collective subjects
+    - sociology and collective subjects (understanding social dynamics and methods of domination)
-    - capitalist economics and imperialism
+    - capitalist economics and imperialism (understanding political and militaristic dynamics)
-    - history of social struggles
-    - concrete revolutionnary processes
+    - concrete revolutionary processes and counter revolutions (reality of the class struggle)
+    - transformative justice (resolve struggles inside an organization)
+    - rôle of media
   - has to contain
-    - parts theorical writings
-    - parts historical novels
+    - parts theoretical parts lived experience
+    - be a introduction into the various core aspects of dialogue
+    - contextualize the different contents
 - communication tools
   - dialogue on the long term for its own maintenance and evolution
   - other open source forum software in the meantime